How to Live Stream Video with Multiple Sources in 6 Steps [2022 Update]

 1. Plan Ahead

-Live streams with multiple sources require a little bit of extra planning and strategy.
-Make sure you plan out and prepare all of the sources ahead of time so that there is no confusion at the time of your event.
+A live stream with multiple sources requires some extra planning and strategy.
+Ensure you obtain and prepare all the sources and live video mixing software ahead of time to avoid confusion at the time of your event.

-As you prepare, familiarize yourself with all of the tools that you’re going to use.
+As you prepare, familiarize yourself with all the live video integration tools and stream synchronization tools you will use.
 This way, you won’t be learning on the fly.

 Keep in mind that you should always stream for your target audience.
-Think of your audience’s wants, likes, and needs as you prepare the sources you’ll use for your live stream.
+Consider your audience’s wants, likes, and needs as you prepare the sources for your live stream.
 Thinking about your audience will help you create a multi-view streaming experience your audience will enjoy.

 2. Strategic Setup